khmatrooshi/AUS-khmatrooshi-work/README.md

 # AUS-khmatrooshi-work
-This repository contains sample work and projects from various university courses, organized by semester.
+This repository contains sample work and projects from various university courses.
 ---

 ## Fall 2022